Westfield Kotara: 1990s

+21st Century

+2000s

 Following the purchase of Garden City by the Westfield Group, the centre was renamed Westfield Kotara on 11 August 2003.
-Westfield worked for over a year to expand the centre, in an expansion that significantly increased its size.
+Westfield Group spent over a year planning to expand the centre to significantly increased its size.

-The redevelopment commenced on 8 May 2006 and added a Target discount department store, JB Hi-Fi and 120 speciality stores.
+The major redevelopment commenced on 8 May 2006 and added a Target discount department store, JB Hi-Fi and 120 speciality stores.
 The new food court and half the mall opened on 16 August 2007.
 The Fashion Mall was completed in September 2007.

+2010s

-In 2010 a development application was submitted for an eight screen cinema complex and possible ten pin bowling alley as part of a $12.5 million expansion, in response to the opening of the new Charlestown Square in late 2010.
+In 2010 a development application was submitted for an eight-screen cinema complex and possible ten pin bowling alley as part of a $12.5 million expansion, in response to the opening of the newly redeveloped Charlestown Square in late 2010.

 The $55 million redevelopment commenced in April 2015 on parts of the rooftop car park.
 On 26 November 2015 the open air entertainment precinct known as "The Rooftop" opened.
 The Rooftop has design drawn from the Hunter Valley Vineyards and the relaxed Novocastrian approach to life.
 The Rooftop included between eight and 10 local and national restaurants and food outlets and a live music venue.
-The eight screen Event Cinemas complex opened on 17 December 2015 just in time for the Star Wars: The Force Awakens film.
+A new eight screen Event Cinemas complex opened on 17 December 2015 just in time for the Star Wars: The Force Awakens film.

 On 12 October 2017 Westfield Kotara commenced its $160 million redevelopment.
 During this development Kmart, JB Hi-Fi and Toys "R" Us temporarily closed.
 The redevelopment was completed in October 2018 with the grand opening date on 18 October 2018.
 Swedish retailer H&M opened on 4 October.
 This development featured new Youth and Urban Precinct on level 2 located next to H&M and is in line with the region’s surf, skate and lifestyle culture and includes a diverse mix of retailers.
 The youth precinct features a mini skatepark complete with half-pipe inside Parrey Skate store.
 It also featured a new look Kmart and JB Hi-Fi.
 The level 2 mall featured natural skylight that runs throughout the mall and darker accent colours to give it a modern edge.
 Travelators were installed to provide better access to Level 2, 2M and 3.
-Spanish retailer Zara opened on 8 November 2018.
+Spanish retailer Zara opened on level 2 on 8 November 2018.

 This development also included the extension of "The Rooftop" precinct which included the opening of a gym, six restaurants and Timezone which opened in April 2019.
 Since the original development application was to include a bowling alley, this was later dropped.
 However Timezone features a bowling alley, laser tag, Spin Zone bumper cars and gaming arcades.

 There were also changes in the car park with over 500 spaces added.
 The new level 3 car park features both outdoor and undercover car spaces and a solar-powered shade canopy, as part of the centre’s broader sustainability redevelopment.